-115. Also in international legal doctrine, there have been those who have felt the need to move away from State voluntarism and acknowledge the prevalence of conscience over the "will".
-It is not my intention to dwell upon this point here, as I have dealt with it elsewhere 132.
+prevalence of conscience over the "will".
+It is not my intention to dwell upon this point here, as I have dealt with it elsewhere 120.
 For the purposes of the present dissenting opinion, suffice it to recall a couple of examples.
-The jurist Gustav Radbruch, at the end of his life, forcefully discarded legal positivism, always subservient to power and the established order, and formulated his moving conversion and profession of faith in jusnaturalism 133.
-His lucid message was preserved and has been projected in time 134, thanks to the devotion of his students and disciples of the School of Heidelberg.
+The jurist Gustav Radbruch, at the end of his life, forcefully discarded legal positivism, always subservient to power and the established order, and formulated his moving conversion and profession of faith in jusnaturalism 121.
+His lucid message was preserved and has been projected in time 122, thanks to the devotion of his students and disciples of the School of Heidelberg.

-116. There are further examples of doctrinal endeavours to put limits to State voluntarism, such as the jusnaturalist construction of, e.g., Alfred Verdross, - as from the idée du droit, - of an objective law finding expression in the general principles of law, preceding positive international law135; or else the conception of the droit spontané, of Roberto Ago, upholding the spontaneous formation (emanating from human conscience, well beyond the "will" of individual States) of new rules of international law136.
+112. There are further examples of doctrinal endeavours to put limits to State voluntarism, such as the jusnaturalist construction of, e.g., Alfred Verdross, - as from the idée du droit, - of an objective law finding expression in the general principles of law, preceding positive international law 123; or else the conception of the droit spontané, of Roberto Ago, upholding the spontaneous formation (emanating from human conscience, well beyond the "will" of individual States) of new rules of international law 124.

-117. In the view of Albert de La Pradelle, the conception of the formation of international law on the strict basis of reciprocal rights and duties only of States is "extremely grave and dangerous" 137.
-International law is a "law of the human community", encompassing, besides States, also peoples and human beings; it is the "law of all mankind", on the foundations of which are the general principles of law 138.
-To de La Pradelle, this "droit de l'humanité" is not static, but rather
+113. In the view of Albert de La Pradelle, the conception of the formation of international law on the strict basis of reciprocal rights and duties only of States is "extremely grave and dangerous" 125.
+International law is a "law of the human community", encompassing, besides States, also peoples and human beings; it is the "law of all mankind", on the foundations of which are the general principles of law 126.
+To de La Pradelle, this "droit de l'humanité" is not static, but rather dynamic, attentive to human values, in the line of jusnaturalist thinking 127.